kerthcet/homepage/themes/smigle/site/content/talks/sailing_ray_workloads_with_kuberay_and_kueue_in_kubernetes.md

   - shanghai
 ---

-### Session: Sailing Ray workloads with KubeRay and Kueue in Kubernetes

 [[Slides](/slides/2023/kubecon-china/sailing_ray_workloads_with_kuberay_and_kueue_in_kubernetes.pdf)]

 Compute demands for machine learning are growing rapidly nowadays.
 Ray, a unified computing framework, allows ML engineers to scale their workloads effortlessly without building complex computing infrastructures.